StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 ## Element Collections

-Element collections are a fundamental feature in Bash scripting that allows you to manage groups of items, such as filenames, user inputs, or configuration values.
-Bash provides three main methods for handling collections: arrays, associative arrays, and space-separated strings.
+Element collections are a fundamental part of Bash scripting and let you manage groups of items, such as filenames, user inputs, or configuration values.
+Bash provides three main ways to handle collections: arrays, associative arrays, and space-separated strings.

 /// admonition | Guidelines
     type: info

-- **Arrays for Collections**: <mark>**_ALWAYS_**</mark> use arrays when managing collections of elements to ensure clarity and safety.
+- **Arrays for Collections**: <mark>**_ALWAYS_**</mark> use arrays when managing collections of elements.
 - **Avoid Space-Separated Strings**: <mark>**_DO NOT_**</mark> use space-separated strings for handling collections.

 ///